Mark Emmert: Other honors and professional affiliations

-Emmert is currently a Life Member of the Council of Foreign Relations and a fellow of the National Academy for Public Administration.
+Emmert is a Life Member of the Council of Foreign Relations and a fellow of the National Academy for Public Administration.
 He is a former Fulbright Administrative Fellow, and a former Fellow of the American Council on Education.
-He serves as a Director on the boards of Weyerhaeuser and Expeditors International.
+He is a director on the boards of Weyerhaeuser and Expeditors International.
 In June 2016, he sold approximately $300,000 in Weyerhaeuser shares.
 Emmert has been honored with several honorary degrees from American universities and colleges.

 Emmert was named President Emeritus by the University of Washington Board of Regents in 2010.
 He holds honorary degrees from several colleges and universities.

-On March 18, 2014, Emmert was a guest on ESPN Radio's Mike & Mike.
+In March 2014, Emmert was a guest on ESPN Radio's Mike & Mike.
 During his appearance, an #AskEmmert hashtag was used to propose questions for Emmert.
 While well-intended, the hashtag was quickly used by the public to air grievances about NCAA actions and express general disapproval with Emmert's presidency.